Being summoned for jury duty can be intimidating. Here is a preview of the first day.

 Courthouse parking is unavailable, but parking garages and metered parking surround each courthouse in the district.

 You cannot bring a cell phone or electronic device into the courthouse.
 This prohibition does not apply if you are selected as a juror.
-For jurors, they may store cell phones and electronic devices in secure lockers available at no charge.

 You should dress in courtroom-appropriate attire, akin to business or church attire.
-You should bring a sweater or jacket because the courthouses can get very cold.
+You may want to bring a sweater or jacket because the courthouses can get very cold.
 You should bring something to read during downtime.
 Once trial starts, certain reading material may be off-limits (the presiding judge will give you instructions on what you can and cannot read).
 There are vending machines in the courthouses but no cafeterias.
 There are refrigerators to store your own food.

 Once you arrive, you will pass through a security checkpoint.
 Have your identification and summons ready for review.
 From the checkpoint, you will be directed to the jury assembly room.